wjzhengsh/blockchain/develop.md

 ### Modelling assets, participants, and transactions

 The first document to update is the model file (`.cto`).
-This file is written using the [Hyperledger Composer Modelling Language](https://hyperledger.github.io/composer/latest/reference/cto_language).
+This file is written by using the [Hyperledger Composer Modelling Language](https://hyperledger.github.io/composer/latest/reference/cto_language).
 The model file contains the definitions of each class of asset, transaction, participant, and event.
 It implicitly extends the system model that is described in the modelling language documentation.

 1. Open the `org.acme.biznet.cto` model file.

-2. Replace the contents with the following:
+2. Replace the contents with the following information:

         /**
          * My commodity trading network